nykwil/UnityGGPO/README.md

 ### EcsWar
 An example made with DOTS using the Shared Game Library.
 This is a work in progress.
 Rollback eventually fails if you are using SharedComponents.
 Found at /Unity/Assets/EcsWar

-## UnityGGPO DLL Project
+## DLL CMake Project

-This is the CMake Project found at /UnityGGPO
+This is the CMake Project found at /UnityGGPO.
+Windows version only.

 Build:
 - run build_windows.cmd to build the solution.